cismet/doc-processor/README.md

     "tmpFolder": The tmp folder (ignore if you are doing docker) "keepFilesForDebugging": set to true if you are a keeper ;-) "targetWhitelist": a regex to match all allowed download locations. all downloads allowed if empty.
 Example: "^(http|https):\\/\\/localhost:\\d*\\/.*"
+    "corsAccessControlAllowOrigins": An array(!!!) of the allowed origins [more](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin)

 ```

 ## start